 When working with hot sugar, safety is paramount.
 Be sure to wear shoes and an apron, and have all your ingredients prepped and baking sheet ready to go before you start cooking.
 Once the hot caramel is poured onto the baking sheet, don't move it, as the metal will get very hot.
 These little tips and tricks will help you get the perfect buttery, crispy toffee coated in sweet chocolate and crunchy almonds that's perfect as a food gift or as a holiday treat!

-1 pound unsalted butter, cut into 12 pieces
+unsalted butter, cut into 12 pieces

-8 ounces semisweet or bittersweet chocolate, coarsely chopped
+semisweet or bittersweet chocolate, coarsely chopped

-1 cup roasted whole almonds, coarsely chopped
+roasted whole almonds, coarsely chopped

 Line both the bottom and sides of a rimmed baking sheet (about 13x18-inches) with aluminum foil or parchment paper.
 (If using parchment paper, clip the paper to the sides of the baking sheet with binder clips or clothespins to keep it in place.)
 Set aside on a heatproof, flat surface near the stove.